Course Title: Sustainable Materials

 Alternatively, you may be able to demonstrate the required skills and knowledge before you start this course.

 This course builds upon the course GRAP2816 Fashion and Textile Materials to deepen and extend your knowledge of fibres, textiles and materials.
-You will learn how to undertake a Life Cycle Assessment for a textile fabric and you will examine the complexities of responsible textile material selection in the context of the relationship between material choice, use, and post-use options.
+You will learn how to undertake a Life Cycle Assessment and you will examine the complexities of responsible textile material selection in the context of the relationship between material choice, use, and post-use options.
 In doing this, you will assess a range of textile materials for their sustainability viability.
 You will also investigate emerging trends with materials that offer optimal sustainability potential.

 Objectives/Learning Outcomes/Capability Development